jessicalumian/undergrad-dev/lesson.md

 http://ivory.idyll.org/blog/2017-dibsi-xsede-request.html

-## Launch an instance on Jetstream
+## 1. Create and log into an m1. medium Jetstream instance

 NOTE: the following instructions describe the procedures used during the 2017 ANGUS workshop at UC Davis.
 You will need to create custom instructions to help students to access the allocation for your class. http://angus.readthedocs.io/en/2017/jetstream/boot.html